 A motion to allow for an Individual Member affiliated with a club to serve as an Individual Member on the Conservation Policy Board was made.
 Rose (VanRhee) seconded.
+Vote on motion Carried

-Finnerty (Yeager)
+Finnerty (Yeager) Vote on motion Carried

 Matthew asked if there were any other nominations for the Conservation Policy Board Region 4 Voting Members.
 No nominations